Leyly Matine-Daftary

-Leyly Matine-Daftary (1937–2007) was an Iranian modernist artist and art educator.
+Leyly Matine-Daftary (لیلی متیندفتری; 1937–2007) was an Iranian modernist artist and art educator.
 She was based in both Tehran and Paris.
 Matine-Daftary was best known for her flat paintings that highlighted simplicity but still expressed emotions.

 Biography

-Marzieh Leyly Matine-Daftary was born on the 19 January 1937 in Tehran, Imperial State of Iran (now known as Iran).
+Marzieh Leyly Matine-Daftary was born on 19 January 1937 in Tehran, Imperial State of Iran (now known as Iran).
 The only daughter of Ahmad Matin-Daftari and Mansoureh Mossadegh, her mother was the daughter of the Prime Minister of Iran, Mohammad Mossadegh and Zia al-Saltaneh.

 Matine-Daftarys paternal grandparents were Showkat ad-Dowleh and Mirza Mahmud-Khan Ain ul-Mamalek.
 Because Showkat ad-Dowleh was the half-sister of Mossadegh, Matine-Daftarys parents were first cousins.
 Matine-Daftarys father was thrown in prison after the Anglo-Soviet invasion of Iran by the Allies in 1941 because of his German connections.

-In 1953, Matine-Daftarys grandfather, Mossadegh was deposed in a coup.
+In 1953, Matine-Daftarys grandfather, Mossadegh, was deposed in a coup d'état.

-Matine-Daftary was a close friend of Farah Diba.
-There was a family connection because the third marriage of great-grand grandmother (Najm al-Saltaneh of Matine-Daftary had been to a Diba.
+Matine-Daftary was a close friend of Empress Farah Diba.
+There was a family connection because the third marriage of great-grand grandmother Najm al-Saltaneh of Matine-Daftary had been to a Diba.